 After the war, the Gowon-led government declared a “no-victor-no-vanquished” outcome, and made a 3R policy to reconcile, rehabilitate and reconstruct the damages.
 Unfortunately, instead of feeling the impact of the reconstruction policy, many easterners witnessed assets’ loss and devaluation.
 With firm determination, easterners struggled up academically, socially and economically, but did not forgot the pains of the Biafran war.
 Eventually, some easterners stay indifferent when there are bloody clashes among former partners in their wartime oppression or post-war mockery.
 Thus, some people mock former opponents’ war and post-war involvement for pains in herdsmen carnage, terrorism and ethnic crisis.

 The level of bitterness and consequent distrust among Nigerians at the moment seem too poisonous for any growing society.
 All Nigerians, the grudge-bearers, former oppressors, mockers and the indifferent are affected by this contagious bitterness.
 While Nigerians mock, blame and curse one another, colonialists and Nigerian politicians share Nigerians’ mineral resources and resource-funds respectively.
 As Nigerians remain distracted from collaborating for using their resources for production, colonialists use Nigerians’ resources to produce expensive commodities.
 Thus, the ‘no-victory-no-vanquished’ declaration after the war is actually a ‘Europe-victory-Africa-vanquished’ experience for both secessionists and one-Nigeria advocates.
-Europe exploits Nigeria’s resources for productivity, Nigerians stay unemployed, always fighting and mocked by Europe as fantastic corrupt.
+Europe continues exploiting Nigeria’s resources for productivity, Nigerians stay unemployed, always fighting and mocked by Europe as fantastic corrupt.

 Presently, there is an urgent need to dissolve the bitterness in the Nigerian consciousness before any new policy can work.
 Thus, a humane government will enable different religious and social programs to preach forgiveness, reparation and accepting responsibility for the past.
 Musicians, actors, movie producers, writers, models, artists and others celebrities will be encouraged to produce contents that preach forgiveness, reparation, social responsibility and productive collaboration.
 This will demonstrate the emotional process and necessity for reconciliation and atonement among the different peoples in Nigeria.
-Eventually, government may fix a yearly national reconciliation and bonding to demonstrate intercommunal virtues in commemoration of victims of violence.
+Eventually, government may fix a yearly national reconciliation and integration week to demonstrate intercommunal virtues in commemoration of victims of violence.